aidatatools/ollama-benchmark/README.md

 ollama pull llava:7b
 ```

-When memory RAM siz is greater than 15GB, but less than 31GB, it will check if these models exist.
+When memory RAM size is greater than 15GB, but less than 31GB, it will check if these models exist.
 The program implicitly pull these models

 ```bash
 ollama pull gemma2:9b